 Over many years, Milkweed has been widely eradicated due to its toxic effect on livestock.
 Only when the consequences of such mass eradication on biodiversity were fully understood, did an effort to restore milkweed begin.
 The David Suzuki Foundation is working hard to restore milkweed plantings with their ‘Got Milkweed?’ campaign.
 You can read more about these efforts here.
 For a science curricular link, showy milkweed is an excellent example of plant adaptation, evolution and interdependence in the garden!
 (Milkweed is essential to monarch caterpillars because it contains toxins that make the butterfly distasteful to predators, which in turn protects the monarch, but makes butterfly predators ill.)

 Plants For Butterfly Gardens

 Butterflies prefer habitats with full sun exposure.
 In coastal British Columbia Western Monarch Butterflies are a rare sight in gardens since showy milkweed is not common in urban centres.
-There are many other nectar rich plant choices that will attract and support butterfly life in your garden.
+There are, however, many other nectar rich plant choices that will attract and support butterfly life in your garden.
 Aim to have a variety of bloom times in your butterfly garden so there is always a source of food for migrating butterflies.
-Here are some of the plants we have in our westcoast butterfly garden.
 Many plants that seem like an easy choice, like Butterfly Bush, are on the invasive species list in BC so caution is advised when planting these species.
-Links provided to Amazon.ca for your purchasing convenience.

 Our school garden is proud to be part of the David Suzuki Butterfly Way.
 I encourage you to consider developing a space for butterfly migration inquiry with your students, and problem solve ways the school can contribute to urban butterfly corridors!